 Q. Do you recommend that homeowners work with a real-estate agent when renting out their properties?
 What are the advantages?
 Costs involved?

 A. Real estate agents can be a great resource for long term tenancies.
 They can maximize your marketing exposure, help you to make sense of credit reports,when investigating potential tenants as well as put together a lease agreement.
 But PLEASE, as much as I love your cousin/friend/massage therapist that does real estate, work with someone that is experienced in the area of investment real estate, otherwise its the blind leading the blind.
+Usually, if you search online for real estate agents near me, you will find an experienced and successful local estate agent.
 You can expect to pay the first month’s rent for the service.

 Q. What are some worthwhile resources for prospective landlords?

 A. If you want to get into the landlord game, then you must learn the rules of the game.

 These are your best resources:

 - The Province’s Landlord and Tenant Board website: